 How to Build a Fluorometer

-A fluorometer is an instrument that is capable of measuring the optical fluorescence from one or more fluorophores.
-You can learn more about the basics of fluorescence spectroscopy by clicking here or watch our video tutorial here.
+A fluorometer, also known as a spectrofluorometer, is an instrument that is capable of measuring the optical fluorescence from one or more fluorophores.
+On this page, we illustrate the basics of a fluorometer design.

-There are many types and names for instruments capable of measuring fluorescence and you can get a brief overview here.
+There are many types and names for instruments capable of measuring fluorescence, like fluorometer, fluorimeter, fluorescence spectrophotometer, and micro plate reader.
+You can get a more detailed description here.
 A fluorometer is generally used to describe an instrument with a dedicated application in mind such as chorophyll measurements.

 The function of a fluorometer is to illuminate the sample with light at a specific wavelength and measure the emitted fluorescent light from the sample at one or more wavelengths.
 The figure below shows the basic construction of a fluorometer.